pavelkomarov/pavelkomarov.github.io/_writing/git_cheatsheet.md

 Lists all the local branches, so you can see and select between them.

 ###### `git checkout <branch-name>`
 Switch to a different branch locally.
 You might do some work in one branch and then decide you want to set it aside and work on something conceptually unrelated, which you’ve got stewing in a different branch.
+Note that all work has to be cleanly committed to your current branch (or <a href="#Advanced">stashed</a>) before github will let you switch.

 ###### `git checkout -b <branch-name>`
 Create a new local branch.
-Note that this branches *from the branch you've currently selected*, so it's possible to have branches on branches.
-You want to branch with respect to the branch your new changes should , you checkout master to make sure they're all based from the canonical code.
-Otherwise your divergence from master compounds, including all the changes from the secondary branch at the time of branching.
+Note that this branches *from the branch you've currently selected*.
+It is possible to have branches on branches, thereby enabling side-work on longer-living, larger-scope feature branches, but note this also compounds divergence from master, assuming all the changes of the first branch at the time of branching.
+You should branch with respect to the branch where your changes are meant to apply.
+Most commonly this means checking out master (and pulling if you want to be extra sure you're up-to-date) before new branch creation.

 ###### “pull request”
 Once you’re happy with the state of one of your branches, and you’d like the master code to reflect your gloriously helpful changes, “submit” your code via one of these.
 There is a “Pull Requests” tab on the website where others can view, comment on, and collaborators can accept/reject the changes.